AdobeDocs/workfront.en/help/product-announcements/announcements/proofhq-domain-change-workfront.md

 The proofing domain is changing from&nbsp;proofhq.com to workfront.com.

-If your firewall or mail server is configured to allow access only to specific vendors, you must add the following additional URL to your allowlist to ensure that users in your organization can view proofs within `Adobe Workfront` in both the browser proofing viewer and the desktop proofing viewer:
+If your firewall or mail server is configured to allow access only to specific vendors, you must add the following additional URL&nbsp;to your allowlist to ensure that users in your organization can view proofs within Adobe Workfront in both the browser proofing viewer and the desktop proofing viewer:

 &#42;.workfront.com